Git2JChen/in-60-seconds/PITCHME.md

 @ul[list-spaced-bullets text-06]
 - As per Wikipedia's Definition of API: In computer programming, an application programming interface (API) is a set of subroutine definitions, protocols, and tools for building software and applications.
 - Web Api: a Web API is an API (application programming interface) for either a web server or a web browser.
+- Microservice: an architecture using API, an example of Service-Oriented Architecture, or SOA
+- Broad speaking: Web API vs Microservice interchangeably
 @ulend
 @snapend